Shoo The Pregnancy Blues Away With These Simple Tips

 Pregnancy is a wonderful time for you and your family.
 A new bundle of joy is on the way.
 The pregnancy glow should be kicking in, making you feel great.
 But, for every 1 out of 10 pregnant women, this is not the case.
 Some suffer from depression and anxiety disorders.
 This is because of the haywire of your hormones and the depletion of some nutrients that’s caused by your pregnancy.
 It can also be due to the fact that you’re getting bigger and thus reducing your confidence when you’re out in public with your friends and family.
 These mood disorders aren’t only bad for you, they’re also bad for your baby.
 Here are some advice for you mums out there who are feeling down in the dumps during your pregnancy.

 No one can be helped if they don’t understand and accept that they have a problem.
 This is the first step into combating any problem, whether it be the pregnancy blues or other challenges.
 If you want to be the greatest mum you can be, the fundamental rule in parenting would be to essentially help yourself first.
 You can’t expect to add another life to take care of if you’re unstable.
-So, recognize that you have a problem and set your mind to finding ways to battle the enemy, which is depression.
+So, recognise that you have a problem and set your mind to finding ways to battle the enemy, which is depression.

 GET SOME SUN AND FRESH AIR